 The effects of the drugs on the employee’s mental functioning and coordination place him at an increased risk for workplace accidents.
 If his job involves operating machinery or driving an automobile, he likewise places co-workers and the public at risk for accidents or injuries.

-A 2010 survey conducted by the National Highway Traffic Safety Administration showed that 18% of fatally injured drivers had tested positive for illicit drugs.
+While the Federal Aviation Administration (FAA) issues guidelines for FAA drug testing, the Department of Transportation (DOT) offers rules to follow as well.
+2010 survey conducted by the National Highway Traffic Safety Administration showed that 18% of fatally injured drivers had tested positive for illicit drugs.
 Another study by the National Institute on Drug Abuse found that 35.4% of drivers between the ages of 21 and 25 had admitted to driving under the influence of impairing substances.

 As addicts and abusers need to find means to continue to support their drug use, they are inclined to commit theft, swindling activities, robberies and related crimes in order to gain sufficient finances to purchase the drugs.
 This places the co-workers and the workplace at risk for losing company assets, supplies, or personal belongings.

 Increased health care costs

 Employees with substance abuse issues are more likely to incur health care costs compared to their peers.
 Chronic drug use places them at a higher risk of developing serious health conditions that can cause a drain on the company health insurance.
 It is estimated that American companies spend about $81 billion yearly on drug abuse-related health care expenses.

 How Substance Abuse Affects Job Performance